avinashiitp/MultiTool_agents/README.md

-# 🤖 Multi-Tool AI Agent
+# 🤖 Multi-Tool AI Agent with MCP

-A Python-based AI agent powered by Claude (Anthropic) that can autonomously decide which tools to use, chain multiple tools together, and fetch live data from external APIs — all through a simple interactive chat interface.
+A Python-based AI agent powered by Claude (Anthropic) that evolves across five levels — from a single-tool agent, to multi-tool, to live API tools, to a full **MCP (Model Context Protocol)** architecture where tools are discovered automatically.

+---

-## What is an AI Agent?
+## 🧠 What is an AI Agent?

 Unlike a regular chatbot that only generates text from memory, an **agent** can take actions.
 It follows a loop: